 Carlton & United Breweries (UCB) is aiming to reach a 100% renewables target by the end of the year after signing an exclusive solar energy contract to buy solar power from German renewable energy company BayWa’s 112 MW Karadoc solar farm in Victoria.

 The 12-year purchasing agreement, which will be followed up by the installation of rooftop solar at all CUB’s breweries and plants around Australia as part of the company’s plans to drive down its electricity costs.

 Australian businesses switching to 100 percent renewable energy

-CUB is not the only institution which has turned to renewable energy to drive down costs.
+CUB is not the only institution that has turned to renewable energy to drive down costs.